 71 Pages Posted: 28 Aug 2020 Last revised: 14 Jun 2021

-This paper shows how European banks responded to the initial COVID-19 outbreak by focusing on bank capital.
-Using a bank-level COVID-19 exposure measure, we show that higher exposure to COVID-19 led to an increase in worse-capitalized banks' lending whereas their better-capitalized peers decreased their lending.
-At the same time, only better-capitalized banks experienced an increase in their delinquent and restructured loans.
-These findings are in line with the zombie lending literature that banks with low capital have an incentive to increase their lending during contraction times to help their weaker borrowers so that they can avoid loan losses and write-offs on their capital.
+This paper examines how European banks adjusted lending at the onset of the pandemic depending on their local exposure to the COVID-19 outbreak and capitalization.
+Using a bank-level COVID-19 exposure measure, we show that higher exposure to COVID-19 led to a relative increase in worse-capitalized banks' loans whereas their better-capitalized peers decreased their lending more.
+At the same time, only better-capitalized banks experienced a significantly larger increase in their delinquent and restructured loans.
+These findings are in line with the zombie lending literature that banks with low capital have an incentive to issue more loans during contraction times to help their weaker borrowers so that they can avoid loan loss recognition and write-offs on their capital.

 Keywords: COVID-19; Bank lending; Europe; Bank capitalization; Zombie lending

 Suggested Citation: Suggested Citation